You can use Sandboxes in the Developer area to create and manage your sandboxes in the studio.

 - Input the Branch which has the desired backend features you want to work on (it'll default to your

 The Add public DNS option is automatically selected.
-You can't disable this.
+You can't clear this.

 Your sandbox will then be brought up.
 This will take less than 10 minutes.